Vizio M Series Elevate M512E-K6 Soundbar Review

 Weighted THD @ Max Volume

 The Vizio M Series Elevate supports Dolby Atmos content, often found on streaming platforms.
 Atmos is a more advanced object-based technology that makes it seem like audio stretches into the space above and behind you.
-The bar uses two up-firing drivers built into the bar itself to simulate this "height."
+The bar uses two up-firing drivers built into the bar itself to simulate this 'height.'
 Its unique design rotates the sides of the bar for a more immersive sound when height content is played.

 Subjectively, the Vizio M Series Elevate provides an enjoyable listening experience with height content.
 It replicates height and depth, and details on the screen seem like they're coming from all around you.
 Drones and helicopters seem to fly overhead, and cars race past you during chase scenes.
-Overall, it's an immersive performance that makes you feel seated right in the middle of the action.
+Overall, it's an immersive performance that makes you feel as if you're seated right in the middle of the action.

 Sound Enhancement Features